 Then some drunk teenage girl throws a brick that hits you in the head, you suffer a concussion, and you forget all about the kick drum incident.
 But the nurse that attends to your needs is quite fetching, and she’s a jazz fan.
 Perhaps angsty drunken teenagers should throw bricks at your head more often.

 Anyway.
-Today I decided to do a little experimenting with that stereo ribbon mic, but as it turned out I didn’t get to do much with it.
-With the assistance of Johnny Smith, I discovered the mic clip provided by AEA is too large to properly thread into the mic itself, so I could only screw the microphone directly into the mic stand and was severely limited in how I could position it.
+Today I decided to do a little experimenting with that stereo ribbon mic.
+As it turned out, I didn’t get to do much with it.
+With the assistance of Johnny Smith I discovered the mic clip provided by AEA is too large to properly thread into the mic itself, so I could only screw the microphone directly into the mic stand and was very limited in how I could position it.
 I also need some patch cord extensions, because the attached cords are far too short for me to get the mic more than halfway into the room, which means recording drums is not possible with this mic for the moment.
 Why hast thou forsaken me, AEA?
 Why?!

 Hopefully I can find a mic clip/mount around here that’s the proper size and is strong enough to hold this mic.
 I was able to at least do a tiny bit of playing around, in a limited way.
 The first thing that hits you when you take the protective cover off is how pretty this mic is.
 I wanted to woo it and give it flowers or something.
 It just looks classy.
 And it should, given how much it costs.